-For the 12 months ended 31 December 2018 ("FY18"), MPB and its subsidiary companies ("the Group") achieved a revenue of RM33.1 million, a decrease of 64% from the previous year's corresponding amount of RM90.8 million and loss before tax of RM30.7 million compared to profit before tax RM16.4 million recorded in the previous corresponding period ended 31 December 2017.
+For the 12 months ended 31 December 2019 ("FY19"), MPB and its subsidiary companies ("the Group") achieved a revenue of RM30.0 million, a decrease of 9% from the previous year's corresponding amount of RM33.1 million and loss before tax of RM31.7 million compared to RM33.7 million recorded in the previous corresponding period ended 31 December 2018.
+For the 12 months ended 31 December 2019 ("FY19"), MPB and its subsidiary companies ("the Group") achieved a revenue of RM30.0 million, a decrease of 9% from the previous year's corresponding amount of RM33.1 million and loss before tax of RM31.7 million compared to RM33.7 million recorded in the previous corresponding period ended 31 December 2018.

-The revenue for the FY18 mainly contributed from the Boulevard Service Apartments @ Jalan Kuching, Kuala Lumpur of which the revenue and profit were recognised based on percentage of completion method in accordance with MFRS 15 and sales of remaining completed units of service apartment from The Istana, Melbourne project, shop office component at the Boulevard Business Park@ Jalan Kuching, Kuala Lumpur and Desa Mentari, Petaling Jaya.
+The revenue for the FY19 mainly contributed from the Kepong 2D Shop Office, Kuala Lumpur of which the revenue and profit were recognised based on percentage of completion method in accordance with MFRS 15 and sales of remaining completed units at the Boulevard Business Park and Serviced Apartment @ Jalan Kuching, Kuala Lumpur and Desa Mentari, Petaling Jaya.